SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 ## 📘 Project Overview

-This project analyzes student reviews of universities using **Natural Language Processing (NLP)** and machine learning.

-It combines:
-- Sentiment analysis
-- Multi-label issue detection
-- Topic discovery via clustering
-- Model evaluation and error analysis

-The goal is to understand **what problems students report most frequently and how they vary across universities**.

-Detected issue categories:

-- Attitude Towards Students
-- Campus Conditions
-- Corruption
-- Academic Process Management
-- Education Quality
+This project presents an end-to-end feedback analytics pipeline designed to support the analysis of large volumes of user feedback.
+The solution combines web scraping, natural language processing and machine learning to identify recurring issues, analyze sentiment and provide actionable insights through interactive dashboards.

+Although demonstrated using higher education reviews, the proposed approach can be applied to feedback systems in various industries, including finance, e-commerce and customer support.

 ---

 💡  **Note:**
-**This project is intended solely for educational and research purposes** and does not represent any official evaluation or ranking of the institutions.
+**This project demonstrates a feedback analytics methodology** using higher education reviews as an example.
+It is not intended to provide an official evaluation or ranking of educational institutions.
 **For privacy reasons, the universities are anonymized** and referred to by numbers (e.g., University_1, University_2).

 ## 📋 Data Description: